nationalarchives/ds-caselaw-public-ui/README.md

 Once installed, we need to build our containers.
-We use [`docker-compose`](https://docs.docker.com/compose/) to orchestrate the building of the project's containers, one for each each service:
+We use [`docker-compose`](https://docs.docker.com/compose/) to orchestrate the building of the project's containers, one for each service:

 ### `django`

 Our custom container responsible for running the application.
 Built from the official [python 3.9](https://hub.docker.com/_/python/) base image

-### `postgres`

-The database service built from the official [postgres](https://hub.docker.com/_/postgres/) image

 ## Getting started